Regionnor/word-counter/README_EN.md

 Completed the basic framework.

 # Special Thanks
-Special thanks to [通义](https://tongyi.aliyun.com) for the AI services provided that helped modify and improve this code (this is not a commercial advertisement, just a way to express gratitude).
+Special thanks to [通义](https://tongyi.aliyun.com) for the AI services provided that helped modify and improve this code